-The EIS shall include expanded descriptions of the construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of sites and facilities associated with the proposed project.
+The EIS shall include detailed descriptions of the works, sites and facilities presented in section 6.3.1 as well as the different temporary activities and works related to their construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration.
 Although a complete list of project activities is required, the emphasis should be on activities with the greatest potential to have environmental effects.
 Sufficient information should be included to predict environmental effects and address public and aboriginal concerns.
 Highlight activities that involve periods of increased environmental disturbance or the release of materials into the environment.